 - The Executive of the Council of Deans of Health has full discretion in deciding whether or not an institution will be admitted into full membership.

-- Associate membership of the Council of Deans of Health is reserved for institutions linked to the UK, Channel Islands and Isle of Man which support the Council’s strategic aims and have a stake in the provision of nursing, midwifery or AHP education and/or research.
+- Associate membership of the Council of Deans of Health is reserved for institutions which support the Council’s strategic aims and have a stake in the delivery of nursing, midwifery or AHP education and/or research.

 - As with full membership, the Executive of the Council of Deans of Health has full discretion in deciding whether or not an institution will be admitted into associate membership.